-Be Prepared, Be Prepared BE PREPARED!
+Be Prepared, Be Prepared, BE PREPARED For Your Interview:

 I cannot stress this point enough!
 No business owner will think about employing you twice if you have not even taken the time or initiative before the first step, the interview!
 Do some research on the business/company/organisation that you’re interviewing with.
-Get to know what they are all about and think about how you align with their values.
+Get to know what they are all about, and think about how you align with their values.
 Dot point key learnings, interesting facts or questions you can ask.

 Dress to impress: